Open-ET/flux-data-qaqc/docs/source/closure_explanation.rst

 methodology <https://fluxnet.fluxdata.org/data/fluxnet2015-dataset/data-processing/>`__
 (step 3 daily heat processing).
 The method involves filtering out of extreme values of the daily Energy Balance Ratio time series, smoothing, and gap filling.
-The inverse of the filtered and smoothed time series is next used as a series of correction factors for the initial time series of latent energy (:math:`LE`) and sensible heat (:math:`H`) flux time series.
+Then the inverse of the filtered and smoothed time series is used as a series of correction factors for the initial time series of latent energy (:math:`LE`) and sensible heat (:math:`H`) flux time series.